TacticalMetaphysics/Lisien/README.md

 * *Rules engine* for game logic.
 Rules are written in plain Python.
 They are composable, and can be disabled or reassigned to different entities mid-game.
-* Can be run as a *web server*, so that you can control LiSE and query its world state from any other game engine you please.
+* Can be run as a *web server*, so that you can control Lisien and query its world state from any other game engine you please.

 ## IDE